-- To provide a comprehensive process for understanding and helping students who are either having problems themselves or causing problems for others on campus. - To provide positive interventions, services, information and referrals for students to prevent crisis situations. - To provide an avenue for the centralized collection of information that addresses a spectrum of risks from a position of care and concern. - To recognize campus-wide patterns of behavioral issues and recommend strategies for prevention and support. - To assess levels of threat and risk and determine the most appropriate response to ensure safety for the student as well as the campus community.
+- To provide a comprehensive process for understanding and helping students who are either having problems themselves or causing problems for others on campus. - To provide positive interventions, services, information and referrals for students to prevent crisis situations. - To provide an avenue for the centralized collection of information that addresses a spectrum of risks from a position of care and concern. - To recognize campus wide patterns of behavioral issues and recommend strategies for prevention and support. - To assess levels of threat and risk and determine the most appropriate response to ensure safety for the student, as well as, the campus community. - To conduct follow-up at determined intervals to ensure continued support of referred student.